RESIDENTIAL EDUCATION STAFF

 As a staff, we also oversee all aspects of housing of students each year in our variety of houses and halls.
 In addition, our staff also serves on a variety of campus committees such as community relations, orientation and dining services as we aim to help the Colleges meet the needs of all of our students.

-Director of Residential Education
+Assistant Dean of Students and Director of Residential Education

 Brandon is responsible for ensuring the campus residence halls, apartments, and small/theme houses are safe, well-maintained, and provide an engaging, co-curricular experience which connects residents to HWS and the Geneva community.
 Brandon coordinates and supervises many of the day-to-day responsibilities with the assistant director team, professional area coordinator staff, and paraprofessional (resident assistant and house manager) students.
 In addition to traditional office hours and communication, Brandon holds open, drop-in office hours every Tuesday from 12pm to 2pm for students, faculty, staff, and parents.

 In addition to his Residential Education responsibilities, Brandon coordinates the Personal Empowerment Institute in the Reader’s College at HWS.
 Brandon also serves on the Housing Assignments committee with ACUHO-I, the NASPA Region 2 GLBT Knowledge Community, and writes for the ACUHO-I publication, Talking Stick.
 He is currently an organizational leadership doctoral candidate at Northeastern University and, for his current dissertation research, was named NASPA's 2015 GLBT Issues Scholar.

 Brandon graduated from Keuka College with a bachelor's degree in English and Binghamton University with a master's degree in student affairs and diversity.
 He has held positions at Ithaca College, SUNY Cortland, and Keuka College.